cytoflow/cytoflow.github.io/index.md

 * **Windows** - download the installer by clicking the "Windows" button at the top of the page.
 Run the installer.

 * **Mac** - download the ZIP file by clicking the "Mac" button at the top of the page.
-Unzip the file.
 Double-click to run the program.
 Depending on your security settings, you may have to specifically enable this program (it's not signed.)